How to Spend 3 Days in Lisbon

 Living Lounge Hostel

 The majority of our stay in Lisbon was at Living Lounge Hostel.
-I absolutely loved our time at Living Lounge!Β It was in a convenient location and only a few steps away from the Baixia Chiado metro stop.
+I absolutely loved our time there!
+It was in a convenient location, only a few steps away from the Baixia Chiado metro stop.
 The Baixia and Chiado neighborhood is the historic center of Lisbon.

 What to Do in Lisbon